Marijuana Abuse and Addiction Treatment Options

 Co-occurring disorders with marijuana abuse are very common.
 This means that an individual who suffers from a marijuana use disorder is also very likely to also suffer from another psychological addiction, such as depression, anxiety, or post-traumatic stress disorder.
 The existence of a co-occurring disorder can make treatment more complicated, as an individual will need to be treated for both their marijuana abuse issues and the other psychological disorders from which they may be suffering.
 However, the good news is that simultaneously addressing both issues is likely to lead someone to recovery.

 If you need treatment for marijuana abuse, remember: The longer you wait, the harder treating your marijuana abuse issues can get.
 As such, consider getting help today.
-At Zinnia Healing, we offer world-class treatment facilities, an array of treatment options, and support for you and your family.
+At Zinnia Health, we offer world-class treatment facilities, an array of treatment options, and support for you and your family.
 Find out more about how we can help you by visiting our website or calling us at (855) 430-9439.